Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01a_Queries.md

 - Format
     Click this drop-down list to select the desired format to visualize or download the query results.
 This button is only displayed if a single checkbox in the list of queries is selected.
 The following options are available:
     - **CSV**
-        Select this option to visualize or download the query results in CSV format.
+        Select this option to download the query results in CSV format.
     - **XML**
         Select this option to visualize or download the query results in XML format.